-The recognition and measurement of closure but not limited to:
+The recognition and measurement of closure and rehabilitation provisions requires the use of significant estimates and assumptions, including, but not limited to:

-- the extent (due to legal or constructive obligations) of potential activities required for the removal of infrastructure and rehabilitation activities (including - costs associated with future rehabilitation activities; - applicable real discount rates; - the timing of cash flows and ultimate closure of operations.
+- the extent (due to legal or constructive obligations) of potential activities required for the removal of infrastructure and rehabilitation activities (including activities to mitigate the potential physical impact of climate change); - costs associated with future rehabilitation activities; - applicable real discount rates; - the timing of cash flows and ultimate closure of operations.

-the estimated timing of which is informed by the Group's current assumptions relating to demand for commodities and carbon pricing, and their impact on the Group's long-term price forecasts.
+Rehabilitation activities are generally undertaken at the end of the production life at the individual sites, the estimated timing of which is informed by the Group's current assumptions relating to demand for commodities and carbon pricing, and their impact on the Group's long-term price forecasts.
 Remaining production lives range from 4-91 years with an average for all sites, weighted by current closure provision, of approximately 28 years.
+The discount rates applied to the Group's closure and rehabilitation provisions were revised during the year to reflect decreases in market interest rates.